h-phil/i2pd-testnet-kubernetes/README.md

 ### Configure Calico IP pool

-As mentioned above we need to make the I2P routers think they have a public IP.
+To assign static IPs to our routers we need to create a calico `IPPool`.
-For this we use calico to create a custom IP pool.
+In this case we use a `nodeSelector` that matches nothing per default and we have to manually assign the IPs using a `podAnnotation`. (see [setup.sh](/helm/i2pd-chart/setup.sh))

 Config: